 - Related Examinations: If the IRS audits business partners or investors you know, there’s a higher likelihood that you’ll be audited as well.
 When those same people had issues, the IRS may take a deeper look at your returns.

-What Should You Expect from an IRS Audit and How Should You Get Ready?
+What To Expect and How To Get Ready?

 Before the Audit